Nora Nicholson: Early years

 Nora Miranda Marguerita Nicholson was born in Leamington, Warwickshire, the youngest child of the large family of the Rev John Aldwell Nicholson and his wife Editha, née Hunt.
 Among her siblings was the actor H. O. Nicholson.
 She was educated at Leamington High School. where a fellow student was a daughter of the actor Frank Benson.
 After further education in Germany, Nicholson joined Benson's drama school before becoming a member of his company in 1912.

 In April 1912 Nicholson made her professional stage debut, playing Dolly Clandon in Benson's production of Shaw's You Never Can Tell at the Shakespeare Memorial Theatre, Stratford-upon-Avon.
 She remained with Benson's company throughout the 1912–13 season, and in 1914 she joined the Old Vic company playing Ariel in The Tempest, Titania in A Midsummer Night's Dream, Jessica in The Merchant of Venice and Celia in As You Like It.
 The Stage said of her performance in The Tempest, "the rapidly and gracefull flitting Ariel of Miss Nora Nicholson partook indeed of the Spirit nature".

 During 1916 and 1917 Nicholson toured as Sally in Fred Terry's stage version of The Scarlet Pimpernel, after which she served in the Women's Royal Naval Service, 1918–19.
 When she returned to the theatre after the war her career, according to her obituarist in The Times, "took a long time to develop".

 Middle and later years

 Between the wars Nicholson was constantly typecast in character parts that suited "her frail, eager, bright-eyed figure".
-She made her first West End appearance in 1919, playing two roles in a Christmas season play for childre, Once Upon a Time.
+She made her first West End appearance in 1919, playing two roles in a Christmas season play for children, Once Upon a Time.
 She had a few outstanding roles, among which were Charlotta, the governess, in The Cherry Orchard (1925), Mrs Debenham in the Broadway production of Rope (1929), and Miss Trafalgar Gower in Trelawny of the 'Wells' at the Old Vic (1938).
 Between these productions she played in London and on tour in England and Canada in a range of plays from Shakespeare to new drama.
 Among her more unusual productions during this period was a stage adaptation of The Well of Loneliness, banned in Britain and presented at the Théâtre de la Potinière in Paris in 1930.